 The standard starting question for a technology project is: what do we need to build?
 That question focuses attention on systems, platforms, and features.
 It produces vendor shortlists, RFPs, and build programmes.
 And it consistently fails to produce the one thing the CEO actually wanted: a measurable improvement in how the business operates.

 The better starting question is: which specific manual processes are costing us the most money right now, and what would it take to reduce that cost by a measurable amount within 90 days?
-That question focuses attention on the P&L, not the technology.
-It produces a prioritised list of initiatives, each with an FTE-saving estimate attached, rather than a platform evaluation.
+That question focuses attention on the P&L instead of the technology stack.
+It produces a prioritised list of initiatives, each with an FTE-saving estimate attached, in place of a platform evaluation.
 And it creates an accountability structure that the standard approach lacks: every initiative has a number attached before it gets built, and that number is the measure of success.

 This is the distinction between a technology project and an operational improvement.
 They look similar from the outside — both involve systems, both involve change management, both require investment.
 The difference is where the accountability sits.
 In a technology project, the vendor is accountable for delivering the system.
 In an operational improvement, someone is accountable for the business outcome.
 That’s a much more uncomfortable commitment to make, which is exactly why most vendors avoid it.